Brussels Pride

 The Brussels Pride is one of the first prides in Europe’s summer pride season, and usually takes place mid-May.

-In 2025, the event is scheduled for Saturday, May 17, which is also the International Day Against Homophobia, Biphobia, and Transphobia (IDAHOBIT).
+In 2026, the event is scheduled for Saturday, May 16, which is on the weekend of the International Day Against Homophobia, Biphobia, and Transphobia (IDAHOBIT).

 Throughout the week, attendees can participate in various activities, including cultural events, parties, and educational programs.
 The Pride Village in the city center serves as a hub for these events, offering information stands, entertainment stages, and spaces for community organizations to engage with visitors.